tbklang/documentation/docs/language/39-pointers.md

 proceed to store two elements into this stack array, a pointer to the integer variable `val1` and `val2` respectively.

-TODO: Describe that here we have a staxck array of integer arrays or integer pointers

-NOTE: This appears before the array syntax, this should probaly be changed around
+NOTE: This appears before the array syntax, this should probably be changed around

-TODO: Save a pointer into the inner array to make this actually valid semanticly

 ### Array syntax